 In 2018, the PAC created a statistical model which attempted to score the impact each dollar donated would have on Democrats winning back control of the House of Representatives.
 The group ultimately raised more than 20 million dollars in its successful attempt to win back control of the House for Democrats.

 MTG is known for its secretive operations where it attempts to quickly gather and coordinate donations over a short time to prevent Republicans from mobilizing donors in response.
-The PAC is managed by Stanford Law professors Barbara Fried, Paul Brest, and researcher Graham Gottlieb.
+The PAC was founded in 2018 by Stanford Law professors Barbara Fried, Paul Brest, and researcher Graham Gottlieb.
 Of the three, only Gottlieb has political experience, having served former President Barack Obama as a staffer during his 2012 re-election campaign and in the White House.

 In a leaked 2019 memo, Mind the Gap refers to themselves as a collection of “pro bono donor advisors” but the group and their donors are much more powerful and influential than they let on. according to the memo MTG won 10 of the 20 of races that they picked in 2018, despite most races initially being predicted as “lean” or “likely R”.